simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 Major design/API changes since version 0.6.X are as follows:

-* Simplified the libkv function API to be more appropriate for end users.
+* Simplified the simpkv function API to be more appropriate for end users.

   * Atomic functions and their helpers have been removed.
 The software communicating with a specific key/value store is assumed to affect atomic